magic-lantern/fastai-notes/mimic_nlp_lm.md

 Code to build initial version of language model; If running with full dataset, requires a **LOT** of RAM; using a **LOT** of CPU helps it to happen quickly as well

+**Note:** By default, this only tracks up to 60,000 tokens (words usually).
+In my testing that is sufficient to get high accuracy

 Questions:

 * why does this only seem to use CPU? (applies to both both textclasdatabunch and textlist)